 - Participate in your industry.
 True professionals know their industries.
 As a writer, you should understand the difference between legacy publishing and self-publishing, know what role an agent plays, and what publishing houses do (and don’t do) for their authors.

 - Get your tools and resources in order.
 How would a carpenter build without a hammer?
 Writers don’t need a lot of tools, but they definitely need something to write with, whether it’s a fancy computer or a cheap pad of paper and a disposable pen.
-Make sure you have any necessary resources on hand too, like dictionaries, thesauri, and encyclopedia (most of these resources are available for free online).
+Make sure you have any necessary resources on hand too, like style guides, dictionaries, thesauri, and encyclopedia (most of these resources are available for free online).

 - Get inspired.
 Sometimes inspiration strikes when you least expect it.
 Other times, you’re begging for it but nothing happens.
 With practice, you can learn how to foster creativity and generate ideas that will keep you busy writing even when your muse is on vacation.

 - Claim your space.
 Some writers swear by their writing spaces.
 You don’t need a cabin in the woods or even a whole room.
 A small desk tucked into a corner is enough space to get started.

 - Don’t sweat the small stuff.
 If you’re always getting hung up on every little mistake and stopping your flow of ideas to repair typos and awkward sentences, you’ll wear yourself out (and lose a lot of great ideas in the process).
 Write now and edit to improve your writing later.